nedredmond/gh-role/README.md

 __Notes:__

+- This is an extension for the [GitHub CLI](https://cli.github.com/) and requires that you have it installed.

 - This extension is not meant to be used as a security measure.
 It is meant to be used as a convenience for scripts that need to check the user's role.

 - This extension does __not__ currently check the user's role in an __organization__.
 It __only__ checks the user's role in a __repository__.